Neutrinobeam/fivem-rapidtestdeployment/README.md

   If no arguments are found, a multi-line text input area is displayed.
 After editing, use the Cancel or Confirm button or the Esc or Shift+Enter keys.

+Adds alert(string) and log(string) Javascript functions.

+  alert(string) displays the string above the minimap. log(string) writes the string to server.log in the resources/rapidtestdeployment folder.

   [![Alt text](https://img.youtube.com/vi/588ePmiJUoU/0.jpg)](https://youtu.be/588ePmiJUoU)

+Version 1.2

+Added chat message that RTD has loaded to first playerSpawn event.

+Added log() command, empty server.log file for it to target, and necessary server script for file writing.

+/rtd log('Example text'); will write 'Example text' (without the quotes) to server.log.

+server.log is overwritten on first player spawn for a client.

+log() and server.log may exhibit unintended behavior on a multi-client server (only tested with a single client.)

 Version 1.1